The Certification Council

 Governance of ACAC

 The operations and governance of the ACAC function at three levels.
-Final executive authority is vested by the Council’s bylaws in a Board of Directors.
+Final executive authority is vested by the Council’s bylaws in a Board of Directors, which acts by majority vote in all matters.
+The Board of Directors functions as an "Operating Board" to guide ACAC decision-making at the highest level.

 The Board of Directors in turn appoints a National Advisory Board to assist them in their decisions.
 The National Advisory Board is composed of industry professionals and members of the public sector, and offers the Directors an independent perspective on issues facing the various industries represented by our certification programs.
 The National Advisory Board also oversees the implementation of basic certification and operational guidelines common to all ACAC certification programs.